Grants

 About this grant opportunity

 Nonprofit organizations often count on volunteers to help efficiently deliver on their mission.
-Each year, the Jordan Award recognizes a Central Texas nonprofit that effectively leverages the time and talents of volunteers to effect positive change in our community.
+The Jordan Award recognizes a Central Texas nonprofit that effectively leverages the time and talents of volunteers to effect positive change in our community.

 About Dr. Wylie Jordan

-Dr. Wylie Jordan has been part of the Foundation’s community of givers since its founding in 1977.
+Dr. Wylie Jordan became part of the Foundation’s community of givers when it was founded in 1977.
 In fact, he was a board member for Recording for the Blind—one of the first organizations to receive a grant from ACF.
 Over the years, he became increasingly impressed with volunteers on the boards at Austin Community Foundation and other nonprofits in the community, and began to think about how volunteerism should be recognized.

 Eligibility considerations